giacecco/coursera-getting-and-cleaning-data-pga/README.md

 - 'CodeBook.md'

-- 'har_merged.txt': a tidy, merged version of the files listed below from the original distribution.
-Only the measurements on the mean and standard deviation for each of the original measurements are included.
+- 'har_averages.txt': a tidy, merged version of the files listed below from the original distribution, including only the average values of the mean and standard deviation for each measurement, grouped for each activity and each subject.
 Appropriate descriptive variable names are used to describe the columns in the data, instead of the original feature codes.
 Descriptive activity names also replace the numerical equivalent in the original data.

     - 'features.txt': List of all features.